-or animal fans, London Zoo is quite a draw.
-Hundreds of species on display, from curious insects and rare snails, reptiles, and fish to regal tigers and lions rehoused recently in new enclosures to evoke their natural environments and adorable pygmy hippos and meerkats.
+For animal fans, London Zoo is quite the draw.
+Hundreds of species on display, from curious insects, rare snails, reptiles and fish to tigers and lions rehoused in new enclosures to evoke their natural environments.

-But a thorough visit can take up a whole day, and although it is value for money if you factor in the rich diversity on display, the hours of enjoyment, and the work the zoo do to provide the animals with every possible comfort and their commitment to research and conservation, the financial considerations mean that it’s not a place to dip in and out of.
+But a thorough visit can take up a whole day, although it is value for money, if you factor in the rich diversity on display, the work the zoo does to provide the animals with every possible comfort, and their commitment to research and conservation.
+Yet there are still financial considerations.
+It’s not a bargain day out, and it should never be.

-But, if you have a half hour or so in and around Regent’s Park, you might catch a glimpse of a few inhabitants for free.
-The zoo has become more savvy about people peeping over the years, and while you can no longer enjoy the squirrel monkeys (once so accessible from the park that they escaped on one glorious day in 2006) or pop out on your lunchbreak to see an anteater, a mini-safari trail will undoubtedly whet your appetite for a paid trip.
+Locals have long known that if you have a half hour or so in and around Regent’s Park, you might catch a glimpse of a few inhabitants for free.
+The zoo has become more savvy about people peeping over the years, and while you can no longer enjoy the squirrel monkeys (once so accessible from the park that they escaped on one glorious day in 2006), a mini-safari trail will undoubtedly whet your appetite for a paid trip.

 Aviary and the African Plains

 The Regent’s Canal is sandwiched between two sections of the zoo, the northern, Primrose Hill side dominated by the Snowdon Aviary.
 Opened in 1965, the massive aluminium and steel structure wrapped in netting was the first walk-through aviary in the world, but you can always walk alongside.
 The roster of birds changes regularly, but there are usually a selection of exotic ducks and cranes as well as native starlings and sparrows nipping in to take advantage of the shelter and free food.